lowedown/TemplateModelHelper/README.md

 ## Other OR Mappers

 By implementing the *ITemplateModelHelper<T>* interface, you can also build implementations for other OR mappers than Glass.

+## Known limitations

+Currently, template inheritance is only supported with interfaces that reside in the same assembly.
+For example if IMyPageTemplate lives in *MyProject.MyModels.dll* and MySubPageTemplate which inherits *IMyPageTemplate* lives in *MyProject.MyOtherModels.dll*.

+This shouldn't be a problem as long as your generated interfaces aren't spread across multiple assemblies.

+Otherwise, this can be fixed by scanning all assemblies in *TemplateModelHelperAttribute.GetApplicapleTypes()* if needed.